 The dentist scene was originally intended to take place in a barber shop.
 However, Alfred Hitchcock saw I Am a Fugitive from a Chain Gang (1932), in which there is a scene exactly like it, so he changed it to a dentist's office.

-The film's producer, C.M.
-Woolf, hated the film and only allowed it to be released as the bottom half of a double bill.
+Producer C.M.
+Woolf hated this movie and only allowed it to be released as the bottom half of a double bill.
 Nevertheless, it won rave reviews.

-The crucial cantata for the Albert Hall sequence was composed specifically for the film by Arthur Benjamin, and the same piece was used again in the remake The Man Who Knew Too Much (1956).
-When Alfred Hitchcock remade the movie, he offered composer Bernard Herrmann the opportunity to compose a new work for the scene, but Herrmann chose not to, citing an appreciation of Benjamin's original cantata.
+The crucial cantata for the Albert Hall sequence was composed specifically for this movie by Arthur Benjamin, and the same piece was used again in The Man Who Knew Too Much (1956).
+When Alfred Hitchcock remade this movie, he offered composer Bernard Herrmann the opportunity to compose a new work for the scene, but Herrmann chose not to, citing an appreciation of Benjamin's original cantata.

-Alfred Hitchcock reverted back to the more familiar territory of a suspense thriller after the disastrous performance of his previous film, Strauss' Great Waltz (1934).
+Alfred Hitchcock reverted to the more familiar territory of a suspense thriller after the disastrous performance of Strauss' Great Waltz (1934).

 With the death of Nova Pilbeam ("Betty") in 2015, all credited cast members are deceased.

 This film is part of the Criterion Collection, spine #643.